 Provides RATS with information it needs to handle dated time series and panel data sets.
 In most cases, the CALENDAR instruction specifies the frequency and the starting date of the data.

-The Calendar Wizard on the Data/Graphics menu provides a dialog box you can use to set the CALENDAR.
+The Data/Graphics—Calendar Wizard can be used to set the CALENDAR.
 If you use one of the Data Wizards, you won't have to do a separate Calendar Wizard, since the data wizard includes the choice of date scheme.

 For Annual (A), Quarterly (Q), Monthly (M), Bi-Weekly (B), Weekly (W), and Daily data (D=five day per week, 7= seven days per week).
 The parameter specifies the date of the first entry, in standard RATS date notation.